suchanekj/CanSatGOSA/README.md

 The whole code is using following subcodes:
 * GroundStation - incoming datas of pressure, position, time and temperature
-* Cansat - used libraries
+* Cansat (2.0) - used libraries - Code, Cirtuits...
-* Final report (Detail information about the probe in LaTex article.
+* Final report (Detail information about the probe Cansat in LaTex article.
 Unfortunately only in Czech.)
+* Pre launch report - English detail description of Cansat 2.0
 * Analysis - our own atmospheric model running on data from CanSat
+* After flight report - final description of the whole project

 # Support
 In case you need help with use of our program or support us, you can contact us on our public email dotazy@gosa.cz or on email of programming director suchanek989@seznam.cz